Polycystic ovary syndrome (PCOS) cannot be cured, but the symptoms can be managed.

 Laser removal of facial hair may be available on the NHS in some parts of the UK.

-Medications can also be used to treat some of the other problems associated with PCOS, including:
+Medicines can also be used to treat some of the other problems associated with PCOS, including:

 Under general anaesthetic, your doctor will make a small cut in your lower tummy and pass a long, thin microscope called a laparoscope through into your abdomen.